stevenpawley/Rsagacmd/README.md

-data to most SAGA-GIS tools using Rsagacmd, the data should represent single raster bands, specified as either the path to the single raster band, or when using the R raster package, a RasterLayer (or less commonly a RasterStack or RasterBrick) object that contains onthely a single layer.
+data to most SAGA-GIS tools using Rsagacmd, the data should represent single raster bands, specified as either the path to the single raster band, or when using the R raster package, a RasterLayer (or less commonly a RasterStack or RasterBrick) object that contains on-the-fly a single layer.
 Subsetting of raster data is performed automatically by Rsagacmd in the case of when a single band from a RasterStack or RasterBrick object is passed to a SAGA-GIS tool.
 This occurs in by either passing the filename of the raster to the SAGA-GIS command